What are some types of direct marketing?

 - Reducing the amount of unwanted mail

-When you only receive ads for things that interest you, you receive less unwanted mail.
+When you receive ads only for only things that interest you, you receive less unwanted mail.
 For example, you would receive fewer catalogs for home furnishings, children’s apparel and gardening if you are only interested in motorcycles and fishing.
-If it wasn’t for targeted mailings, your mailbox might look like the insert section of the Sunday newspaper.
+If it weren’t for targeted mailings, your mailbox might look like the insert section of the Sunday newspaper.